glowconsortium/v1consortium/hugo-site/content/privacy.md

 We use the collected information for:

 * **Service Delivery**
-  Providing and maintaining our fleet management platform and related services
+  Providing and maintaining our compliance and screening services platform
 * **Compliance Management**
-  Ensuring regulatory compliance and generating required reports for DOT, IFTA, and other agencies
+  Ensuring regulatory compliance and generating required reports for DOT, FMCSA, and other agencies
-* **Safety and Security**
-  Monitoring driver safety, vehicle security, and operational risk management
-* **Analytics and Optimization**
+* **Medical Review**
+  Coordinating with MROs and medical examiners for proper medical review processes
+* **Testing Coordination**
+  Managing drug and alcohol testing programs and laboratory coordination
   Analyzing fleet performance, route optimization, and operational efficiency improvements
 * **Communication**
   Sending operational updates, compliance alerts, and important service notifications